HKici/terraform-azure-/provision-dev-vm/README.md

-## Provisioning of a developer vm in azure using teraform.
+## Provisioning of a developer vm in azure using terraform.

 ### Configure VM during provisioning using a local file and the filebase64 function